LiudmilaTa/Corporate-Knowledge-Assistant/README.md

 - The app expects an Ollama endpoint at `http://localhost:11434/api/generate`.
 - PostgreSQL is exposed locally on port `5433` by Docker Compose.
+- `OLLAMA_MODEL` and model download details are documented in [AI models](#ai-models).
-- A complete local configuration example is included in the manual setup section above.
+- A complete database configuration example is included in the manual setup section above.

 ## Documentation